opengoalapp/opengoalapp.github.io/_posts/2020-08-10-Finishing-Ability-Uncovering-The-Signal.md

 ---
 layout: post
-title: Finishing Ability: Uncovering the Signal
+title: Finishing Ability - Uncovering the Signal
 categories: [xG, psxG, Models]
 ---

 -   **A step-by-step guide demonstrating how to generate a finishing ability metric from scratch including confidence interval**

 -   **Typically over/under performance of goal output vs xG is used as an indicator of this ability.
 This is highly problematic as noise drowns out signal in all but the most extreme abilities or with several seasons' worth of shots**

 -   **Less common approaches that offer some improvement utilise Bayesian methods.
 However either the impact of goalkeeper and defender performance is still a component of the output or no attempt at incorporating shot placement and power is made, keeping noise levels high**